ManSteel007/ManSteel007/README.md

 <br><br>

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on the various CNN models for human emotion classification and detection.
 - 🌱 I’m currently learning Django
 - 📫 How to reach me: You may find the details towards the end of this portfolio.
 - 😄 Pronouns: He/Him/His